 What’s inside the Smithsonian National Postal Museum?

-Whether it be early automobiles on dirt roads, stagecoaches chugging across the country, prop-planes in the skies above or being pulled by real horsepower, guests will take a walk through history and see how mail has been transported in a variety of eye-catching displays.
+Whether it be early automobiles on dirt roads, stagecoaches chugging across the country, prop planes in the skies above or being pulled by actual horsepower, guests will take a walk through history and see how mail has been transported in a variety of eye-catching displays.

-Visitors to the Postal Museum will also discover the art of stamp making and design, as well as how to start their own collection, allowing patrons to see the diversity of postage from around the globe.
+Visitors to the Postal Museum will also discover the art of stamp making and design and how to start their own collection, allowing patrons to see the diversity of postage from around the globe.
 Collectors will marvel at the William H. Gross Stamp Gallery, the largest of its kind.

 The Postal Museum houses an atrium sporting a 90-foot-high ceiling and vital objects from the postal past.
 Three airmail planes hang overhead, while a stagecoach from 1851 and a 1932 Ford Model A postal truck also adorn the room.
 Take a journey on a colonial post road, browse through a 1920s-style post office and experience the National Philatelic Collection, which features more than 5.9 million items.